 "Conducting research" includes recruitment, consent, data collection and analysis, and writing up findings or research related reports.
 Engaging in these activities before IRB approval is obtained or after IRB approval expires constitutes noncompliance and may result in sanctions against the use of data obtained before or after IRB approval.

 Failure to implement research activities according to the IRB-approved research plan constitutes noncompliance.
 The IRB must approve all changes to non-exempt human research before the changes are initiated unless changes are necessary to eliminate immediate harm to participants.
-In the latter case, the PI must report the changes to the IRB within five days of implementation.
+In the latter case, the PI may implement the changes but must report them

 Common changes include the following:

 - Increasing or decreasing participant enrollment by greater than 10% of the anticipated number.